Johan-Ruiz/anomaly-detection-topological-data-analysis/_posts/2020-06-25-introducing-lanyon.md

 published: true
 ---

-In this post I am going to introduce you to TDA and how to use it as an anomaly detection tool.
+In this post I am going to introduce you the main task we solve using TDA and a brief explanation on how to use it as an anomaly detection tool.

 ### Main Problem